Features to Enable and Disable

-The Samsung Galaxy S5 is one of the most advanced smartphones ever created, with a slew of helpful features that make it easier to multitask, share files, take photos and more.
+The Samsung Galaxy S5 is a highly advanced Android phone, with a slew of helpful features that make it easier to multitask, share files, take photos and more.
 However, some of the most important features may be turned off by default while other useless capabilities come toggled on out of the box.
 These are 5 features you should enable on the Galaxy S5 and 5 you should disable with extreme prejudice. —Avram Piltch

 Disable Touch and Unlock Sounds

 When you first turn on the Galaxy S5 and start navigating through its UI and clicking icons, you’ll keep hearing a “bloop” noise.
 Unlock the phone and you’ll probably hear water rippling.
 While these sounds are cute the first few times you hear them, they quickly become annoying, particularly when you’re trying to check your phone discretely.

 To disable the Galaxy S5’s annoying touch and unlock sounds: